 Common Forex Trading Strategies

 What strategy would work best for your goals?
-It may be tempting to use high-risk tactics that could net you high returns if they work.
+It may be tempting to use high leverage ratio and high-risk tactics that could net you high returns if they work.
 However, if you intend to make a living from trading forex, you may prefer to play it a little safer.

 Common basic strategies used by professional forex traders include: